 - For deposits into savings accounts your 13-digit savings account number should be used.
 There are three ways you can access your savings account number:

-- Log into your Online Banking and click on the share/ loan you would like the account number for.
+- Log into your Digital Banking and click on the share/ loan you would like the account number for.
 Then on the header section, on the right hand side of the "Search Transactions" bar you will see an "I" icon with a circle around it and the word "Details" next to it.
 Click on the "I" or "Details" and the full routing and account number will appear.

 - Visit any of our convenient branch locations and speak with a Member Service Representative.